liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. grand jury
 1. assault weapons
 1. first language
-1. do me the courtesy
 1. you were never there
 1. use your best judgement
-1. I’m in the middle, mom and dad on the either side
 1. lingering on things doesn’t help
 1. long sleeves
 1. drop the ball